GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

 - For any given functionality, pick exactly one library.
 For example, GSON, Jackson, and javax.json all parse JSON files.
 If one is already pulled in by another dependency, use that.
-Otherwise choose the one you prefer.
+Otherwise choose one and standardize on it.
 Do not include more than one in your dependency tree.
+  Do not allow different team members to choose different libraries.

 - If you can reasonably reimplement functionality instead of adding another dependency, do so.
-For example, if the only classes you're using from Guava are `Preconditions` and `Strings`, it's not worth it.
+For example, if the only classes you're using from Guava are `Preconditions` and `Strings`, it's not worth adding a dependency on Guava.
 You can easily reimplement any methods in those classes you're using.